-)-- The American Celiac Disease Alliance (ACDA), the unified voice for the most common genetic disorder in the world, today announced unprecedented support for legislation recognizing May as National Celiac Disease Awareness Month.
+The American Celiac Disease Alliance (ACDA) announces unprecedented support for bill by Rep. Nita Lowey recognizing May as National Celiac Disease Awareness Month.
 The measure also emphasizes the important role dietitians play in helping celiac patients, and urges more funding for celiac research.
 Major medical groups, pharmaceutical companies, food manufacturers and patient support groups have endorsed the bill.

 The American College of Gastroenterology, American Gastroenterology Association, American Dietetic Association, and American Osteopathic Association, along with pharmaceutical companies, food manufacturers, and patient support groups have all endorsed the bill.
 (Complete list provided below).